 One of the most serious consequences of any accident or dangerous incident is a spinal cord injury.
 The spine is one of the most vital areas of our body—and one of the most sensitive.
 Even slight damage to the spinal column or an accident that did not seem devastating when it occurred could result in a permanent disability.
-If you’ve been injured in an accident that wasn’t your fault and suffered from spinal cord damage, a West Virginia spinal cord injury lawyer can help your family recover.
+If you’ve been injured in an accident that wasn’t your fault and suffered from spinal cord damage, a Charleston spinal cord injury lawyer can help your family recover.

 The spinal cord is one of the most vital areas of the body due to its functions.
 The cord itself is a fragile bundle of nerves that travels through the middle of the spine—an area called the spinal column.
 These nerves are responsible for relaying messages up and down throughout the entire body—from the legs and feet to the heart, lungs, arms, hands, and brain.